4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 #### Conexiones Keep-Alive

-The 4D Web Server can use keep-alive connections.
+El servidor web 4D puede utilizar conexiones persistentes.
 The keep-alive option allows you to maintain a single open TCP connection for the set of exchanges between the web browser and the server to save system resources and to optimize transfers.

 The **Use Keep-Alive Connections** option enables or disables keep-alive TCP connections for the web server.
-This option is enabled by default.
+Esta opción está activada por defecto.
 In most cases, it is advisable to keep this option check since it accelerates the exchanges.
 If the web browser does not support connection keep alive, the 4D Web Server automatically switches to HTTP/1.0.

 The 4D Web Server keep-alive function concerns all TCP/IP connections (HTTP, HTTPS).
 Note however that keep-alive connections are not always used for all 4D web processes.